MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ApplicationDesignDetails/design-details-transfers-in-planning.md

  ![](../ApplicationDesign/media/nav_app_supply_planning_7_transfers12.png "NAV\_APP\_supply\_planning\_7\_transfers12")

- The PINK\-RED transfer has been reduced to 22.
-The inbound part of the BLUE\-PINK transfer is not reserved, but because the outbound part is reserved it is not possible to reduce the quantity below 27.
+ The PINK-RED transfer has been reduced to 22.
+The inbound part of the BLUE-PINK transfer is not reserved, but because the outbound part is reserved it is not possible to reduce the quantity below 27.

 ## Lead Time Calculation
  When calculating the due date of a transfer order different kinds of lead time will be taken into account.